 Research Topics:

 We look forward to witnessing the passion and creativity of our youth as they delve into this year’s Mahragan!
-Our theme is “The Lord is my Light and Salvation”.
+Our theme is “Stay firm in what you have learned“.
 This year’s festival research competition is designed to enrich the spiritual knowledge and analytical skills of participants through two distinct categories: Conventional Research and Book Reading.
 Each category offers a unique avenue for exploration and learning within the Coptic Orthodox tradition.

 Conventional Research: